Write an Insert Statement That Adds This Row to the Products Table

 However, in some situations, you may want to insert a value into the identity column such as data migration.

-See the following INSERT
+See the following INSERT statement:

 Code language: SQL (Structured Query Language) ( sql )